Yann-Brault/splc-artifact/README.md

 Go to the given address and click the button to generate the notebook.

-The notebook is generated at the following path (from projet directory root): "/static/Notebooks/hello_world.ipynb"
+The notebook is generated at the root of the projet directory.

 ## To stop